Special Application Center

 The Quality Housing and Work Responsibility Act (QHWRA) permits PHAs, through Section 32 of the U.S. Housing Act of 1937, to make public housing dwelling units available for purchase by low-income families as their principal residence.
 Under Section 32, a PHA may do any of the following:

 In order to participate in Section 32, a PHA must create a Section 32 Homeownership Plan.
-This plan is then submitted to the SAC along with all applicable materials (application checklist found here).
+This plan is then submitted to the SAC along with all applicable materials, see application submission requirements below.
 The specific requirements for the preparation of a homeownership plan are found in the Section 32 Desk Guide.

 HUD will use four key criteria to evaluate Section 32 homeownership plans.
 See the information on the Helpful Resources & Document Library to help guide your Homeownership Plan.

-Feasibility: The program must be practically workable, with sound potential for long-term success.
+- Feasibility: The program must be practically workable, with sound potential for long-term success.
 Simply put, the plan should make sense for the PHA to implement in its community.
 All the necessary components including sufficient demand for the proposed housing and adequate funding to cover program costs should be in place.
-See the Feasibility Tool and instructions for the tool at our Helpful Resources & Document Library.

 Eligible purchasers may earn up to, but not exceed 80% of Area Median Family Income (AMI).
 Except in the case of a PHA's offer of first refusal to a resident occupying the unit, a PHA must certify that the applicants' income is not over 80% of AMI at the time the contract to purchase the property is executed.

-The PHA may sell units to a Purchase and Resale Entity (PRE).
+- Purchase and Resale Entity (PRE): The PHA may sell units to a PRE.
 The PHA must demonstrate that the PRE has the necessary legal capacity and practical capability to carry out its responsibilities under the program and sell the units within five (5) years from the date of acquisition; otherwise the PRE must transfer ownership of the units back to the PHA.
 The PHA's homeownership program also must contain a written agreement and the applicable legal documentation that specifies the respective rights and obligations of the PHA and the PRE.

 PHAs implementing a Section 32 program may use their funds to provide the following services:

-• Sale of public housing rental (ACC) units to income-eligible purchasers; and,
+- Sale of public housing rental (ACC) units to income-eligible purchasers.

 PHAs must use Davis-Bacon wages for all construction activity.
 Except in specific cases of non-routine maintenance, Davis-Bacon prevailing wage rates apply to all construction activities under the program.